What is mediation?

 Neighbourhood disputes and mediation

-If you live in any of the local government areas below you may be eligible for free mediation for neighbourhood (civil) disputes.
+If you live in any of the local government areas below you may be eligible for no cost to the residents mediation for neighbourhood (civil) disputes.